Here's an interesting discovery I made last week...81 percent of retirees say that good health is the #1 ingredient for a HAPPY retirement.

 Great job, right?

 Yes.
 Until he suffered a heart attack.
 It happened within the first year of his early retirement at the age of 55.
 Suddenly, the money didn't matter as much.
 In an instant, his health became his #1 priority.
-His money was now funding his sick care...important, but not exactly the life he had envisioned.
+And his money was now funding his sick care...important, but not exactly the life he had envisioned.

 I don't want you to end up in this place.